Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Introduction

 \section{Introduction}

-Discrete statistical models with latent variables and graphical components are widely used in statistics, machine learning, and many real-world applications.
-Examples include noisy-or Bayesian networks in medical diagnosis \citep{shwe1991qmrdt, halpern2013noisyor}, binary latent skill models in educational cognitive diagnosis \citep{chen2015qmat, xu2017rlcm, gu2021jmle}, and restricted Boltzmann machines and their variants in machine learning \citep{hinton2006fast, goodfellow2016deep}.
-Generally, incorporating latent variables into graphical models can greatly enhance the flexibility of a model.
-But such flexibility comes at a cost of the increasing model complexity and statistical subtlety, including the identifiability as a fundamental and challenging issue.
-Recognizing the potential non-identifiability caused by latent variables in graphical models, a body of works \cite[e.g.][]{foygel2012half, evans2014markovian} project away the latent variables and study the property of the induced mixed graph among the observed variables.
-In some applications, however, the latent variables themselves carry important substantive meanings and inferring the parameters involving the latent is of paramount importance and practical interest \citep[e.g.][]{bing2020overlap, bing2020detecting}.
-In this work, we propose a general algebraic technique to investigate identifiability of discrete models with complicated latent and graphical components, characterize the minimal identifiability requirements for a class of such models motivated by diagnostic test applications, and along the way reveal a new geometry about multidimensional latent structures -- the blessing of dependence on identifiability.
+Discrete statistical models with latent variables and graphical components are widely used across many disciplines, such as Noisy-Or Bayesian networks in medical diagnosis \citep{shwe1991qmrdt, halpern2013noisyor}, binary latent skill models in cognitive diagnosis \citep{chen2015qmat, xu2017rlcm, gu2023jmle}, and restricted Boltzmann machines and their variants in machine learning \citep{hinton2006fast, goodfellow2016deep}.
+Incorporating latent variables into graphical models can greatly enhance the flexibility of a model.
+But such flexibility comes at a cost of increasing model complexity and statistical subtlety, including identifiability as a fundamental and challenging issue.
+In many applications, the latent variables carry substantive meaning such as specific diseases in medical settings and certain skills in educational settings, so uniquely identifying the model parameters and latent structure is of paramount practical importance to ensure valid interpretation \citep[e.g.][]{bing2020overlap, bing2020detecting}.
+This work presents a general algebraic technique to investigate identifiability of discrete models with latent and graphical components, characterize the minimal identifiability requirements for a class of such models motivated by diagnostic test applications, and along the way reveal a new geometry about multidimensional latent structures -- the blessing of dependence for identifiability.